wentallout/cult-hunter/README.md

 - `ENDER`: ender is a unique mechanic in Cult Hunter, after the end of a tapping combo, you can press `Q` or `E` to launch an ending explosive attack. `Q` for AoE/Range, `E` for single-target/kill boss
 - `FILLER`: fillers are less-damaging attacks you add after `ENDER`, their job is to break `ARMOR`, apply `DEBUFF` to enemies or even `BUFF` yourself.

+### Benefits of Long and Short Combo

+- If you go for Long Combo: your `ENDER` at the end will do the maximum damage, stun most enemies in front of you.
+However you leave yourself vulnerable during your attack animation.
+You should save this for when the enemy is `STUNNED` or you're not outnumbered.
+- If you go for Short Combo: your `ENDER` does less damage but you leave more slot in the 6 slot system -> You can do `FILLER` to debuff or `DASH` away for safety.

 So most complete combos are just:
 - `LEFT MOUSE` x2, x3, x4, x5 then end the combo with `Q` or `E`